deepumons/deepumons.github.io/_posts/2020-04-16-how-i-am-handling-the-great-lockdown.md

 ---
 layout: post
 title: How I am handing the great lockdown
 subtitle: Or, how to learn cool stuff, eat healthy, and have fun during troubled times.
+tags: [musings]
 ---

 The Covid-19 pandemic has put the enitre world in a state of lockdown.
 We are